adam-p/adam-p.github.com/_posts/2013-03-20-pageaction-interaction.md

   <img src="/assets/img/blog/windows8-clickable.png" title="Windows 8 clickable text" alt="Windows 8 clickable text" class="pull-right" style="max-height: 20em; margin-left: 2em;">
 </a>

 Above I coyly dropped "At least, not yet."
-There is a trend in UI design towards everything on-screen being interactive unless explicitly disabled-looking.
-Windows 8 has gone this way, as has Chrome and, to a slightly lesser extend, Firefox.
+There is a trend in UI design toward everything on-screen being interactive unless explicitly disabled-looking.
+Windows 8 has gone this way, as has Chrome and, to a slightly lesser extent, Firefox.
 There's very, very little text or window chrome that's non-interactive.

 But even if you accept the everything-is-interactive ideal, page actions are still different than most other elements, since there's no hover effect.
 And page actions are further hampered by the minimalistic design aesthetic that Chrome and Firefox seem to have adopted for them -- a monochrome outline icon that can easily be read as disabled.